 This orange-hued risotto is a show-stopping main course for gluten-free and meatless diners alike.
 Just be sure to cook it right before serving, as it's one dish that's best eaten immediately.

 You'll want to make extra of this unique salad, as leftovers are ideal for lunch in the days following Thanksgiving.

 This simple recipe for mashed sweet potatoes relies on ingredients you likely already have in your pantry, like balsamic vinegar and brown sugar, yet it's a dish that tastes more complex than most, thanks to the vinegar's tang and sour cream's richness.

 Thick rounds of polenta turn what otherwise would be simply a sauté of cheesy veggies into a main course-worthy Thanksgiving casserole that's also gluten-free.

 Classic scalloped potatoes get a boost of flavor, thanks to a spoonful of tangy Dijon mustard, plenty of garlic, and lots of nutty, sharp cheddar cheese.

 Just because you're gluten-free doesn't mean you can't enjoy stuffing.
 Here gluten-free cornbread takes the place of the usual loaf for a side dish that's hearty enough for everyone at the table.

 Gluten-free pie is possible, thanks to the help of this pie crust made from delicately flavored millet flour.
 Use it to make your favorite single or double-crust pie for the dessert spread.

-When you're gluten-free, it can be a bummer not to be able to dig into the warm basket of rolls at the dinner table — this golden-on-the-outside, tender-on-the-inside recipe solves that problem.
+When you're gluten-free, it can be a bummer not to be able to dig into the warm basket of rolls at the dinner table — this recipe for golden-on-the-outside, tender-on-the-inside rolls solves that problem.
 You can even make them ahead!